vidya381/weather-insight/src/README.md

 # Weather Insight Frontend

-React-based frontend with intelligent caching, ML insights visualization, and responsive design.
+React + Vite frontend with custom caching hooks and ML visualizations.

 ## Overview

-The frontend is built with React 18.3 and Vite, featuring a modern component architecture with performance optimizations, custom hooks, and seamless API integration.
+Built with React 18.3 and Vite.
+Uses Context API for auth, custom hooks for caching weather data, and Recharts for trend visualizations.

 ## Tech Stack